COVID 19 Info - Spring 2021 Reading and Writing Placement Requirements

 * Grade point average must be from a high school in the United States or a country with English as an official language.
 Special education and ESL/ELS coursework are not eligible.
 Students who attended more than one high school must submit transcripts from all high schools and GPA will be recalculated.

-2. If you answered "no" to all of the questions, you need to complete our guided self-placement to determine your readiness for college-level reading and writing.
+If you answered "no" to all of the questions, you need to complete our guided self-placement to determine your readiness for college-level reading and writing.
 The guided self-placement can be found in myACCESS under "student planning".

 Still have questions?
 Contact us at email@example.com.